oroinc/documentation/backend/bundles/platform/CacheBundle/index.rst

 after every change with Localizations.
 Missing cache clearing for any of these cases leads to outdated data in ``LocalizationManager``.

+The |MemoryCache| class can be used when you need fast implementation of a memory cache.

 .. _bundle-docs-platform-cache-bundle--persistent-or-shared-cache:

 Persistent or Shared Cache